• Skip to primary navigation

 8

-This apple cobbler doesn’t need to be cooled entirely before serving.
+The cobbler doesn’t need to be cooled entirely before serving.
 In fact, most people prefer their cobbler slightly warm.
-Serve with a scoop of vanilla ice cream or whipped cream for a classic fall dessert everyone will enjoy!
+Serve with a scoop of vanilla ice cream or whipped cream for a classic fall dessert everyone will love.

 • If you don’t have nutmeg on hand or don’t prefer the flavor, don’t worry.
 You can swap the nutmeg for cinnamon and still achieve impeccable results.